Mahmoud-Hijjeh/flash_card_app-django/README.md

 - Secure data handling with the use of the `{% csrf_token %}` template tag to prevent cross-site request forgery.
 - Option to use tags to categorize and organize flashcards.

+## Back-end
+- The back-end of the application is built using Django (Python Framework)

+## Frontend
+- The frontend of the application is built using the Bulma CSS framework for styling and HTML for the structure.
+- The dynamic content is generated using Django template code.
+-
 ## Usage

 To use this flashcard app, follow these steps: